ggreer/geoff.greer.fm/_posts/2019-09-30-in-defense-of-richard-stallman.md

 > I found new interim housing — thanks to those who helped.

 Update (2019-10-01): I discussed Stallman's removal with some others on [an episode of The Bailey Podcast](https://soundcloud.com/thebaileypodcast/e006).

+Update (2021-04-04): Stallman is now back on the Free Software Foundation's board.